-Rise in number of award-winning beaches
+Your pictures of Scotland's top beaches

-Rise in number of award-winning beaches in Scotland
+Your pictures of Scotland's award-winning beaches

 The number of beaches meeting the criteria for a Scottish beach award has risen this year.